cheekayc/P8105_Final_Project/tests.md

     ## 10    19 2021-01-02 09:32         150045        6       1.1  CROISSANT
     ## # … with 233,990 more rows

+### ANOVA

 ANOVA tests whether there is a difference in means of the groups at each level (each individual month) of the independent variable.

-One way anova test to see if the mean number of the sales of quarter 1 (Jan - Mar) has impact on sales of quarter 3 (Jun - Aug)
+One way anova test can test if the mean sales of quarter 1 (Jan - Mar) is different from the mean sales of quarter 3 (Jun - Aug).

-The null hypothesis is that there is no difference in means of sales from 1st quarter to 3rd quarter.
+The null hypothesis is that there is no difference in the mean sales of 1st quarter and 3rd quarter.
 The alternative hypothesis is that the means are different from one another.

 ``` r
 anova_df =